Capra aegagrus Hircus

 The breed itself doesn’t require much maintenance, making it incredibly helpful to farmers who take care of them.
 When constructing a habitat at home, the primary concern is having enough room.
 They need a place to forage, though their location isn’t quite as particular.
 They just need enough ground to cover to continually eat the grass and other natural plant life.

 Since this goat likes to roam, good fencing is required.
 These animals have the ability to stand up on their hind feet, giving them up to six feet of height to allow them to clear relatively low fencing.
-Since the Kiko goat isn’t particularly capable of protecting themselves from potential predators, this fencing needs to be enough to keep any animals out.
+Since the Kiko goat isn’t particularly capable of protecting itself from potential predators, this fencing needs to be enough to keep any animals out.

 With the naturally regulated coat of the Kiko goat, their habitat won’t even need to include much for shelter.
 They can thrive in damp or dry environments.